 The treaty had fallen short of the 32 county republic which the IRA and Sinn Féin had fought for and many could not bring themselves to accept it.

 Éamon de Valera resigned as President of the Dáil and then re-stood as an anti-treaty candidate in the election which followed.
-He lost out to Arthur Griffiths and he, with Erskine Childers, Countess Markievicz, Cathal Brugha and Austin Stack walked away from the Dáil.
+He lost out to Arthur Griffiths and he, with Erskine Childers, Countess Markievicz, Cathal Brugha, and Austin Stack walked away from the Dáil.

-The IRA also split into two factions, the Free State army and the Irregulars.
-The commander in chief of the Free State army was Michael Collins whilst the Irregulars were led by men such as Rory O’ Connor, Eamon de Valera, Cathal Brugha, Liam Mellows, Harry Boland, Peadar O’ Donnell and Liam Lynch.
+The IRA also split into two factions, the Free State army, and the Irregulars.
+The commander in chief of the Free State army was Michael Collins whilst the Irregulars were led by men such as Rory O’ Connor, Eamon de Valera, Cathal Brugha, Liam Mellows, Harry Boland, Peadar O’ Donnell, and Liam Lynch.

 The beginning of hostilities in the Irish Civil War

-In the north both sides of the IRA co-operated in the defence of the Catholic (nationalist) ghettos of Belfast and Derry which were being attacked by Protestant militants.
-They were also raiding deep inside the territory of the new northern state in an endeavour to win as much territory as possible from unionist control.
+In the north, both sides of the IRA co-operated in the defense of the Catholic (nationalist) ghettos of Belfast and Derry which were being attacked by Protestant militants.
+They were also raiding deep inside the territory of the new northern state in an endeavor to win as much territory as possible from unionist control.
 Elsewhere in the country, the differences of opinions between pro and anti-treaty forces were becoming increasingly bitter.
 In April 1922, Republican Irregulars seized the Four Courts in Dublin and began to occupy other bases that the British Army was pulling out of.
 Collins, unable to reach a settlement with the Irregulars and faced with increasing pressure from the British, finally gave the order to bombard and seize the Four Courts in late June.
 It was the opening of hostilities in the Civil War.

 The war was not fought by two armies coming straight at one and other, but as a Guerrilla War of hit and run tactics.
 There were many acts of revenge carried out by both sides.
 Cathal Brugha was killed in July on O’Connell Street as Free State forces attacked a hotel that he had seized after being driven out of the Four Courts.
 On the 12th August Arthur Griffith, whose health had been failing died and ten days later Irregulars ambushed and killed Michael Collins in his home county of Cork.